LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 - Java provides the `Collections` class, which includes methods for synchronizing collections.
 - Without synchronization, concurrent access to a collection can result in data inconsistencies, race conditions, and other concurrency related issues.
 - Synchronizing a collection ensures that only 1 thread can modify the collection at a time, preventing concurrent modifications and maintaining data integrity.
-- Synchronized collections use an *internal lock* mechanism to ensure thread-safe access.
+- Synchronized collections use an _internal lock_ mechanism to ensure thread-safe access.
 This lock allows only 1 thread to perform operations on the collection at a time, while other threads wait for their turn.

 ```java
 // For synchronizing ArrayList
 List<Integer> nums = Collections.synchronizedList(new ArrayList<>());
 ```

+---

+### Latch

+---